Jarmoco/To-Do/README.md

 -->

 > **Warning**
-> This software is available only in **Italian**.
+> This app is available only in **Italian**.
 An English translation is not yet available.

 <!--
 [![Contributors][contributors-shield]][contributors-url]